facelessuser/soupsieve/docs/src/markdown/selectors/combinators.md

 ## Selector Lists

-Selector lists use the comma (`,`) to join multiple selectors in a list.
+Selector lists use the comma (`#!css ,`) to join multiple selectors in a list.
 When presented with a selector list, any selector in the list that matches an element will return that element.

 /// tab | Syntax